2021 NHL expansion draft: Post-draft

+All other expansion draft players would feature for the Kraken at least once during their inaugural season.

 Guest appearances

 Several Seattle sportspeople and celebrities made appearances to announce the draft picks, including Shawn Kemp and Gary Payton of the Seattle SuperSonics, as well as former Sonics coach Lenny Wilkens; Marshawn Lynch and Bobby Wagner of the Seattle Seahawks; Sue Bird of the Seattle Storm via video conference as she was in Tokyo for the 2020 Summer Olympics; Kyle Lewis of the Seattle Mariners; Brad Evans and Jordan Morris of the Seattle Sounders FC; Kraken scout Cammi Granato, and Seattle based rapper Macklemore.
 Western Washington Female Hockey members, Anchorage Hockey Association members, Kraken season-ticket holders, and construction workers from Climate Pledge Arena were also featured during the event.
-Co-owner Jerry Bruckheimer and general manager Ron Francis also participated.
+Kraken co-owner Jerry Bruckheimer and general manager Ron Francis also participated.